Engineering, Environmental Science, Business & Liberal Arts

 - 1 University of Canterbury course = 15 credit points = 3-4 U.S. semester credits (4-6 U.S. quarter credits).
 Select courses will be worth 30 credit points = 6-8 US semester credits.

-- As a study abroad student at Canterbury, you can enroll in an internship through the College of Arts.
-This internship, the equivalent of one course at the university, offers you hands-on experience in the humanities or scial sciences field and puts to use the information you have learned in the classroom.
+Students studying at Canterbury for a semester or year can enroll in an internship through the College of Arts.
+This internship, the equivalent of one course at the university, offers students studying the humanities and social sciences an opportunity to get hands-on experience in their field and put to use the information they have learned in the classroom.
 For further infromation about the internship, see course PACE295 in the courses section or contact the Christchurch Site Specialist.

 1) Choose a subject or enter a subject into the Keyword field